rfo909/CFT/README.md

 File("/tmp/theFile").create("this is a test")
 ```

-The first one creates the File object using the .file() function of Dir objects, while the second creates
+The first one creates the File object using the .file() member function of Dir objects, while the second creates
 it using the global File() function, and including the complete path as a string.

-## Values are objects

-All values in CFT are *objects*, and have member functions, which we call to either
-modify the object, or get information from it, etc.

-There are no primitive types in the classic sense.

-The number values of the "int" type in CFT corresponds to Java long, and the "float" to Java double.

-Strings can be written with single and double quotes.
-There is no separate type for single characters, those are
-just strings as well.
+*NOTE:* using the File() global function without an absolute path, always creates a file in or relative to the
+CFT home directory.
+We usually use Dir.file() to create a file in a certain directory.

+### Some more examples

 ```
 	$ "test".length